wmbenedetto/brightline.js/README.md

 ## Understanding rendering

 In some cases, it may be helpful to understand how Brightline renders templates.
+If your template isn't rendering like you expect, some of the topics below may help you understand why.

 * [Unused variables are replaced with empty strings when the template is rendered.](#unused-variables-are-replaced-with-empty-strings-when-the-template-is-rendered)
 * [If a variable in a block is set, the block is automatically parsed.](#if-a-variable-in-a-block-is-set-the-block-is-automatically-parsed)